duleorlovic/blog/_posts/2016-09-07-cap3-capistrano-deployment-rubber-provision.markdown

 You can use `puts` and `run` to run command in shell.
 If you use sudo, than you should enable `default_run_options[:pty] = true` so when he ask for password it prompts in current shell.
-Also helpfull is `ssh_options[:forward_agent] = true` which uses you keys on remote server to download private repositories..
-Also helpfull is `ssh_options[:forward_agent] = true` which uses you keys on remote server to download private repositories.
+Also helpfull is `ssh_options[:forward_agent] = true` which uses your keys on remote server to download private repositories.

 ~~~
 task :hello do